tarwn/lessthandot-hugo/blogs/content/posts/2012-09-06-t-sql-window-functions-part1.md

 The final clauses that can be used to define a partition are the ROWS and RANGE functions.
 This functionality was introduced in SQL Server 2012.
 These functions will specify a set of rows based on the position of the current row and as a result both functions require the use of the ORDER BY clause.
 Because each partition is anchored to the current row, the rows or range specifications are based on their proximity to the current row.
 A number of key words can be used with this clause to define the window frame used by the window functions.

-• CURRENT ROW: That’s what it means.
+• CURRENT ROW: That's what it means.
 It identifies the current row as part of the ROWS or RANGE.
 This key word is supported by ROWS and RANGE.

 • UNBOUNDED PRECEDING: Go to the beginning of the partition.
 This is supported by both ROWS and RANGE.